Zapplightforce/StockPiForce/README.md

 ## Screenshots

-The screenshots are separate in the zip folder
+The screenshots are separate in the zip folder called testing results

 ## Evaluation